The Unnatural Normal

 Why All Of This Matters

-Homeostasis - your body’s natural centre point - depends on light, rest, minerals, electrical balance and a nervous system that feels safe enough to repair.
+Homeostasis, your body’s natural centre point, depends on light, rest, minerals, electrical balance and a nervous system that feels safe enough to repair.
 Supplements are not a shortcut to health.
 They are supportive tools that help the body keep up with an environment it never evolved to handle.

+You don’t need dozens.
 You need what supports your system, based on a clear understanding of what these nutrients actually do.

 Used wisely, they are one of the most practical ways we can help our bodies remember what “well” feels like.